 With its brushed stainless steel exterior and professional-looking design, this pressure cooker keeps in fashion with other Breville devices.
 It is by far the most attractive appliance we tested, so you won’t be embarrassed to have this pressure cooker on your kitchen counter if you leave it out.
 The accompanying steamer basket and rack are both made of stainless steel and are machine washable.
 The inner pot is dishwasher safe, though the manufacturer warns that you should hand wash it to protect the ceramic non-stick coating.
 In our testing, this pot had the second-best stick-resistance and was super easy to clean.

 Breville covers this pressure cooker with a one-year warranty.
 Considering that it’s more than double the price of some appliances in our comparison, we would have expected it have better coverage.
-If you’d like a less expensive pressure cooker that still gives good cooking results, you should check out the Instant Pot.
+If you’d like a less expensive pressure cooker that still gives good cooking results, you should check out the Instant Pot range.